jeffThompson/CreativeProgramming2/Resources/LaserCuttingRubberStamps.md

 * No vector cutting
 * You can experiment with vector engraving but the lines will be very thin

+**Remember!** The image you cut into your stamp will be reversed when printed!
+You can mirror the image before you cut it in Photoshop, or use this code at the end (right before you save the image) to mirror it automatically:

+    pushMatrix();
+    translate(width/2, height/2);
+    scale(-1, 1);
+    popMatrix();

+You can also add `filter(INVERT)` if you want to preview your colors the way they'll print.

 ## CUT YOUR STAMP

 1. Load your file on the Fab Lab PC